khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 - **Beta Testing:** A form of acceptance testing that involves real users in their actual environments, but before the final release to the general public.

+### Performance testing

+Performance tests evaluate how a system performs under a particular workload.
+These tests help to measure the reliability, speed, scalability, and responsiveness of an application.
+For instance, a performance test can observe response times when executing a high number of requests, or determine how a system behaves with a significant amount of data.
+It can determine if an application meets performance requirements, locate bottlenecks, measure stability during peak traffic, and more.